• Skip to primary navigation

 In a separate smaller pot (or in the microwave) melt the butter into the milk, warming the milk through, but not boiling.

-• Drain the potatoes through a colander, give them a quick light rinse with warm water, and then place them back in the pot.
+• Drain the cooked potatoes through a colander and then place them back in the pot.

 • Add in the sour cream, cream cheese, the milk/butter mixture, minced garlic, and the remaining 1 ½ teaspoon kosher salt.
 Using a hand held mixer blend the potatoes until you have a creamy mash.